Mesoscopic superfluid to superconductor transition: The SC-SF-FR spectral regions

-The next question that arises is how many eigenstates can be accommodated by each groove.
-The rough estimate is determined by the inequality \beq \nu \ < \ \frac{W_{K}}{\omega_0} \eeq This determines the scrambled SC region in \Fig{fMSvMF}b.
-This region features mix of blue and red eigenstates, indicating multi-stability.
+The question arises, how many eigenstates can be accommodated by each valley.
+The rough estimate is determined by the inequality \beq \nu \ < \ \frac{W_{K}}{\omega_0} \eeq The border of the scrambled SC region in \Fig{fMSvMF}b is determined by \Eq{eCount}.
+More precisely it should be multiplied by the number of valleys that are being filled (3~in our numerical example).
 The $1/\omega_0$ dependence of its border is apparent.

+We continue the discussion of regimes that appear in \Fig{fMSvMF}b.
 As $\omega_0$ is further increased the classical SC-SF border is crossed, and then only the blue eigenstates remain.
-Above the SC/SF region we see yellowish eigenstates, indicating the FR region.
+Above the SC-SF region we see yellowish eigenstates, indicating the FR region.
+The color-code indicates that the occupation is fragmented as opposed to the condensation that is implied or hinted by either blue or red color respectively.

-The right-most quantum region that we see in \Fig{fMSvMF}b is ${\omega_0 > NK}$.
-This condition implies that the eigenstates do not resolve the topography of the potential floor.
-The orbitals form an energy band of width $2K$, and therefore all the possible manybody excitations of the ring are in the range whose width is~$2NK$.
+{Finally, let us discuss the right-most quantum `rainbow' region that we see in \Fig{fMSvMF}b.
+This is the region where $\omega_0$ is so large, such that the oscillator is `frozen'.
+Within the lowest rainbow, all the eigenstates feature ${\nu_{osc}=0}$ (vacuum state), and zero-point fluctuations around the minimum (${\phi \sim n_{osc} \sim 0}$).
+The color-code merely distinguishes different disentangled eigenstates of a ring that experiences ${\phi\sim 0}$.
+The blue color of the lowest eigenstate in the rainbow reflects condensation in the zero momentum orbital.} Assuming negligible~$u$, the orbitals form an energy band of width~$2K$, and therefore all the possible manybody excitations of the ring are in the range whose width is~$2NK$, {(or somewhat larger due to the interaction term)}.
+Accordingly, the rainbow regime appears in the range ${\omega_0 > NK}$.
 Consequently, the spectrum {\em separates} into sequences of states that have the same $\nu_{osc}$, as confirmed by \Fig{fMSvMF}c.